 Nash went through some struggles, too.
 He eventually morphed into an off-ball shooter.
 After cementing his career as a point guard who made an offense flourish by directing it, Nash admitted feeling uncomfortable.
 But he hardly felt resentful about it.
 Instead, Nash maintains he relished Bryant’s scoring and uncompromising intensity.

 And as a result, the Lakers failed to have that fun season that left Nash and Howard smiling during a photo shoot.
-But then again, Nash saw this trainwreck morphing slowly enough to see it coming, but too fast enough to make it stop.
+Then again, Nash saw this trainwreck morphing slowly enough to see it coming.
+But he couldn’t quite react fast enough to stop it.